 Should I take out an instalment loan?

 No matter what you need to borrow money for, it’s always a good idea to opt for the lowest rate available to you.
-If you can afford to pay a loan back as a lump sum, this will usually be a more suitable option, as the total cost of the loan will nearly always be lower.
-If you do have to spread the repayments, aim to keep the duration of the loan as short as possible, while ensuring it’s affordable for you.
+If you can afford to pay a loan back as a lump sum, this is usually a more suitable option, as the total cost of the loan will nearly always be lower.
+If you do have to spread the repayments, aim to keep the loan duration as short as possible while ensuring it’s affordable for you.

-High-cost, short-term credit is an incredibly expensive method of borrowing and should only be considered as a last resort.
-These loans may not solve your money problems, and they’re not a good idea for borrowing over longer periods, or for sustained borrowing.
+High-cost short-term credit is an incredibly expensive method of borrowing and should only be considered a last resort.
+These loans may not solve your money problems, and they’re not a good idea for borrowing over longer periods or for sustained borrowing.
 If there’s any way you can defer the expenditure, it’s definitely advisable.

-When you take out an instalment loan through a payday lender, you can expect the total cost of the loan to be a lot higher than most other traditional sources of finance.
-So only apply for this type of loan if you can’t get another type, perhaps due to a poor credit score.
+When you take out an instalment loan through a payday lender, you can expect the loan’s total cost to be much higher than most other traditional sources of finance.
+So, only apply for this type of loan if you can’t get another type, perhaps due to a poor credit score.

 Am I eligible for an instalment loan?

-Your eligibility for an instalment loan will vary from lender to lender, and will be based on a number of things, including the amount of money you want to borrow, the duration of the loan, your income and outgoings, and your credit score.
+Your eligibility for an instalment loan varies from lender to lender and is based on a number of things, including the amount of money you want to borrow, the duration of the loan, your income, your expenses and your credit score.

-It’s typically a bit tougher to be approved for an instalment loan than it is for one that’s being repaid in a one-off payment , because (in a lender’s eyes, at least) there are more opportunities for you to miss payments with a longer loan.
+It’s typically a bit tougher to be approved for an instalment loan than it is for one repaid in a one-off payment because (in a lender’s eyes, at least) there are more opportunities to miss payments with a longer loan.

 Dos and don’ts for instalment loans

-- Submit multiple applications in a short space of time
+- Submit multiple applications in a short time.

-His first step was to compare rates from multiple lenders, and, because he gets paid weekly, he also looked for a lender that would take repayments on a weekly basis.
-Once he found a suitable deal that he could comfortably afford to repay, he did a bit of research on his eligibility for the product.
-The lender he’d chosen offered a “soft search” facility (that didn’t impact his credit score) to see if he was likely to be approved.
+His first step was to compare rates from multiple lenders, and because he gets paid weekly, he also looked for a lender that would take repayments on a weekly basis.
+Once he found a suitable deal that he could comfortably afford to repay, he researched his eligibility for the product.
+The lender he'd chosen offered a soft search facility (that didn't impact his credit score) to see if he was likely to be approved.
 After being approved, he received the money within hours.